jbhammon/si507_final_project/README.md

 1. First, you should fork this repository and clone it locally for yourself.
 2. Second, you should install all requirements with `pip install -r requirements.txt`
 3. Third, run `python SI507_project_tools.py runserver` from the command line in the directory you cloned this repo into.
+4. You can find the homepage of the app at http://localhost:5000/
+5. This repo has an example database file for reference (SAMPLE_database_file.db), but the app will create a database file called pokemon_dashboard.db

 ## How to use

+### IF YOU HAVE NO IDEA HOW POKEMON WORKS SEE THE END OF THIS SECTION FOR SPECIFIC STEPS YOU CAN FOLLOW TO USE THIS APP

 1. A user can create their first party on the home page by typing a name and selecting the game they're creating it for.
 They can also choose an existing party (if there are any in the database) to edit by clicking its name.
 2. After they submit the form a link to edit that party will be available for the user at the top of the page.